Krish-s/Pandas/README.md

 skewness and kurtosis are checked for the california housing train data and skewness and kurtosis is found in it .
 Then it's transformed from high skewed and kurtosis data to either no or moderately skewed an kustosis data .

 MACHINE LEARNING:
                 The Linear regression model is given and trained .
 The best fit line is found  and the wanted value is predicted.
 Sum of Squares of Total,Sum of Square of Regression , Sum of Squares of Error is Calculated.
+In linear Regresion Model how a small change in b1 values change the exact best fit line is clearly plotted and analysied .